linux-ram/docker-google-cadvisor/README.md

 ~~$ docker-machine --version~~

 ## Run a Dockerized web server to make sure everything works:
+### Do you see nginx webserver running on port 80?
+Try typing localhost on your browser.
 $ docker run -d -p 80:80 --name webserver nginx

 ## Pull and run hello-world container from docker hub